Art Terms and Definitions — T

 Contributing to The Art Dictionary

-The art reference and descriptions dictionary is a work in progress.
-New terms and definitions are added on a regular basis.
-If you know of an art term and definition that isn’t already listed in it but you believe it should be, send it to us and we’ll consider adding it.
-We’ll let you know if we do.
-Thanks!
+The art terms lexicon is a work in progress.
+We regularly add new terms and definitions.
+If you’re aware of an art term and definition not already listed, send it to us, and we’ll consider adding it.
+Thank you!

 Thanks for reading this!